iamapilotstar/CommercePulse-Sales-Intelligence/README.md

 I created a conditional logic mapping:

-• If Promotion ID = PR001 → 20% discount
+• If Promotion ID = PR001 → 20% discount.
-• If Promotion ID = PR002 (Buy 1 Get 1) → 50% discount
+• If Promotion ID = PR002 (Buy 1 Get 1) → 50% discount.
-• If Promotion ID = NULL → 0% discount
+• If Promotion ID = NULL → 0% discount.

 • This ensured that all discount logic was standardized and analytically usable.